jeremymv2/env_pinning/README.md

 These cookbooks follow the naming convention `{organization}_{wrapped_cookbook}` or even sometimes `{application}_{wrapped_cookbook}`.

-Every Wrapper cookbook should live in it's own version control repository.
+Every Wrapper cookbook should live in its own version control repository.

 ## The Base Cookbook